MrMiniou/ICS4U_2021-2022/ICS4U/Days 12-14/Note 2 - Graphics with JSwing.md

 * Labels
 * Text Fields
+* Text Areas
+* Scrollers
 * Buttons
 * Checkboxes
 * Dropdown Menus
 * Sliders

-In this example, we'll be focusing on text fields, labels, and buttons.
+In this example, we'll be focusing on labels, text fields, text areas, scrollers, and buttons.

-The example below is for a label:
+Labels are used to display a short line of text.
+They are designed to display only one line of text.
+Here is an example:

 ```Java
 JLabel prompt = new JLabel("Enter amount: $");